utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 enterprise app existing downloads, banner
 -->

-If you don't have access to Scratch Pad, you will be prompted to sign in, sign up for a Postman account, or switch to the lightweight Postman API Client.
-If you still have data in Scratch pad, you will also be asked if you want to move it.
+If you don't have access to Scratch Pad, you'll be prompted to sign in, sign up for a Postman account, or switch to the lightweight Postman API Client.
+If you still have data in Scratch pad, you'll also be asked if you want to move it.
 See [Migrating data from the Scratch Pad](#migrating-data-from-the-scratch-pad) for more details.

 ## Scratch Pad features